justinmeiners/efficient-programming-with-components/01_data_structures.md

 [^fortune-quote]: I have been unable to find any reference to this quote.
     Some older fortune files
     such as [this file][plan-9-fortune] from plan-9 contain similar quotes, such as "Maybe I should have screwed up"

-[^dennis]: Alex: In my opinion Dennis wasn' at genius like Ken,
+[^dennis]: Alex: In my opinion Dennis wasn't a genius like Ken,
      but obviously first class.

 [^teaching-programming]: Alex: At Stanford there's one guy who knows, but he's an emeritus (Donald Knuth).